Dave-team/Knowledge-base/Personal development.md

 - Don't solve all problems by yourself - use your support network

 ## Doing hard things
+- Anticipating the pain is what will make it worse - expecting the thing to be bad is also not helping.
+Trying to find ways to avoid the pain is what will make you suffer.
+Instead, just accept be aware and go through it.
+Approach things with childlike curiosity.
+To make the process as easy as possible, don't think about it until you are experiencing it.
+Accept the pain for what it is and it'll be over before you know it.
 - It's important to do hard things that stretch me as they are great opportunities to learn and improve.
 Seek this challenge continiously.
 Get critical feedback to improve further
 - Think about the bigger picture.
 Always believe the current strugles are small compared to where you want to go.
 - Realize that performance and clarity of thought will be best in a confident and calm state